The twin’s paradox revisited

 I’m writing this article after reading a very unsatisfying discussion of the twin’s paradox.
 So here goes:

-The twin’s paradox is not about relative speeds (special relativity), it’s about the effect of acceleration (general relativity).
+The twin’s paradox is not about relative constant speeds (special or general relativity), it’s about the effect of acceleration either in flat (special relativity) or curved (general relativity) space-time.
 You can travel forward in time simply by vibrating in place (Flash anyone?).

 The twin paradox: